hyder-fida/ReactReduxCartApp/README.md

 npm start
 Open http://localhost:3000 in your browser to view the app.

-**Features
+Features:
-Add products to the cart.
+1.Add products to the cart.
-Remove products from the cart.
+2.Remove products from the cart.
-View the cart.
+3.View the cart.
-Persist cart data in Firebase.
+4.Persist cart data in Firebase.

-Technologies Used
+Technologies Used:
-React
+1.React
-Redux
+2.Redux
-Redux Toolkit
+3.Redux Toolkit
-Firebase (Firestore or Realtime Database)**
+4.Firebase (Firestore or Realtime Database)**